Winter Safety Tips

 - Reflective triangles and brightly-colored cloth

 - Exterior windshield cleaner

 - Ice scraper and snow brush

 - Wooden stick matches in a waterproof container

 - Scissors and string/cord

 - Non-perishable, high-energy foods like unsalted canned nuts, dried fruits, and hard candy.

-In addition, if you are driving long distances under cold, snowy, and icy conditions, you should also carry supplies to keep you warm such as heavy woolen mittens, socks, a cap
+In addition, if you are driving long distances under cold, snowy, and icy conditions, you should also carry supplies to keep you warm such as heavy woolen mittens, socks, a cap and blankets.

 Driving safely on icy roads

 - Decrease your speed and leave yourself plenty of room to stop.
 You should allow at least three times more space than usual between you and the car in front of you.